SMAC-Group/idarps/README.md

 </p>

 # `idar`
-Package for class "Modelling and Data Analysis for Pharmaceutical Science" (`idar`, which stands for Introduction to Data Analytics with `R`=)
+Package for class "Modelling and Data Analysis for Pharmaceutical Science" (`idar`, which stands for Introduction to Data Analytics with `R`)

 # Installation
 You can install `idar` from github with: